 RARE SENSE isn’t a me thing.
 It’s a we thing.

-But no matter who you are, I think you might find RARE SENSE useful to improve your own mind, that of those around you, and maybe even for us all to perform better as humans.
+No matter who you are, I think you might find RARE SENSE useful to improve your mind.
+Maybe it can even allow us all to perform better as humans.
 So without further ado, let’s start with a brief overview of its basic tenets.

 Everybody understands the importance of physical fitness.
 The healthier our bodies, the more capable we are, and the more enjoyable our lives can become.
-This classic approach is based on three factors: diet, exercise, and recovery.
+This classic approach is based on diet, exercise, and recovery.
 It’s a simple model.
-Eat well, work out, get enough sleep, and barring any diseases, you’ll be healthy.
+Eat well, work out, get enough sleep, and you’ll be healthy, barring any diseases.

-But recently, a new term has come into fashion – “human performance.”
+But recently, the term human performance has become the rage.
 The idea is to level up physical health; to optimize it through various dietary and workout regimens, bio-hacks, and technology like wearables and trackers.

 Finally, alongside this evolution is an emerging trend of mindfulness and meditation as an adjunct to the traditional view.
-Taken in total, the current paradigm looks something like this:
+Taken in total, the current model looks something like this:

-Such a model works for many people.
-But it’s one that mainly focuses on our bodies, despite the rather obvious fact that what makes us the dominant species on Earth isn’t our physical make-up.
+This works for many people.
+But it’s a construct that mainly focuses on our bodies, despite the rather obvious fact that what makes us the dominant species on Earth isn’t our physical makeup.
 Innumerable animals are more impressive in that category.
 They’re faster, stronger, and more powerful.
 Some can fly, and others can breathe underwater.
-In fact, there isn’t a single fundamental physical characteristic where humans rank at the top of the chart.
+There isn’t a single fundamental physical characteristic where humans rank at the top of the chart.

 The path to genuinely optimized human performance sees the old factors of diet, exercise, and recovery as supportive of physical health via mental health.
-Looking through this lens (and considering the basic fact that our brains control our bodies and absolutely everything we do), physical fitness is actually a result of mental fitness.
-By taking the existing paradigm and flipping it on its head (both literally and figuratively), we can shift the focus of our fitness regimens to our minds.
+Looking through this lens (and considering that our brains control our bodies and absolutely everything we do), physical fitness results from mind fitness.
+By taking the existing model and flipping it on its head (both literally and figuratively), we can shift the focus of our fitness regimens to our minds.
 And by adding the components of mental orientation and development, we can round out the model and achieve a holistic approach to mind fitness and human performance.

 The beauty of this construct is that it also reinforces itself.
 It’s cyclical.
 Better mind fitness improves the behavior that created it in the first place.
-This new paradigm is broken into three modules, each of which contains three parts:
+This new model consists of three blocks, each of which contains four actions:

-Taken together, our new paradigm looks like this:
+Taken together, our new model looks like this:

 I’ll detail what each of these pieces means in future content and lay out actionable measures to execute against them.
 For now, here’s a rough overview.

-If our minds are oriented well, we then need to develop them.
-This involves a daily routine of education, skills-based learning, artistic expression, and problem-solving.
-Our minds can’t grow without being challenged, and it’s here where most mindfulness practices fall short of a complete mental fitness picture.
-It’s not enough to simply be aware of our thoughts.
+If we are oriented well, we can then develop ourselves.
+This involves a daily routine of education, skills-based learning, application, problem-solving, and artistic expression.
+Our minds can’t grow without being challenged, and it’s here where most mindfulness practices fall short of a complete mind fitness picture.
+It’s not enough to only be aware of our thoughts.
 We want to also think better through learning, creating, and figuring things out.

 It’s time we evolve how we think about our minds and their development.
-This isn’t just about people with mental health “problems.”
+This isn’t just about people with mental disorders or illnesses.
 It isn’t just about meditation.
-It’s about understanding that our entire existence is a mental construct.
-Everything starts with thought.
+It’s about understanding that our entire existence is mental.
+Everything starts and ends with thought.

 Let’s redefine how we perform as humans.
-Let’s value the health of our minds and develop them through a habitual training regimen.
+Let’s value the health of our minds and develop them through a regular training regimen.
 Let’s understand how we think and think better.
-Let’s seek a way to truly optimize our consciousness to benefit not only ourselves but also the collective good through awareness, understanding, and wisdom.
+Let’s seek a way to truly optimize our consciousness to benefit ourselves and the collective good through awareness, understanding, and wisdom.

-DISCLAIMER: None of the ideas expressed here should be construed as medical or psychiatric advice.
-They are not intended to diagnose or treat any condition or disease.
-Nor do they represent the official position or opinions of any organization or persons outside of RARE SENSE.
-If you suffer from a mental or physical disorder or illness, please seek assistance from a licensed professional.
+DISCLAIMER: RARE SENSE content is not medical advice.
+Nor does it represent the official position or opinions of any other organization or person.
+If you require diagnosis or treatment for a mental or physical issue or illness, please seek it from a licensed professional.